VNOI-Admin/OJ/contributing.md

 We use flake8.

 ## Translation
-Vietnamese translation is stored in [this file](https://github.com/VNOI-Admin/OJ/blob/master/locale/vi/LC_MESSAGES/django.po).
-If you want to contribute to the translation, please do a pull request to branch [translation](https://github.com/VNOI-Admin/OJ/tree/translation).
+Vietnamese translation is stored in [this folder](locale/vi/LC_MESSAGES).
+Feel free to do a PR on this file.